 Annual Practising Certificates (APC)

-You will be granted an APC if we are satisfied that you meet the criteria set out in section 27 of the Health Practitioners Competence Assurance Act 2003.
-Holding a current APC means you:
+You'll be granted an APC if the Council is satisfied that you meet the criteria set out in section 27 of the Health Practitioners Competence Assurance Act 2003 (HPCA/the Act).

 - are fit to practise